-In order to evaluate the performance of the proposed position controller and self-localization error, four experiments were designed.
+In order to evaluate the performance of the proposed position controller and self-localization error, six experiments were designed.
 First, a PID position control was applied.
 The robot was tracked on a straight line of 1 m length near the center of the field with no rotation.
 Second, the PD orientation control was employed with just rotation about the Z-axis of the robot.
 Third, the robot was programmed to follow a sinusoidal curve ("A" in Fig. 12.a) with the wave-length of 5 m and amplitude of 3.5 m near the center of the field.
-Finally, the robot pursued two sinusoidal curves similar to curve A, but far from the center of the field ("B" and "C" in Fig. 12.a).
+Next, the robot pursued two sinusoidal curves similar to curve A, but far from the center of the field ("B" and "C" in Fig. 12.a).
+Fifth and sixth, the robot performance was compared with the previous compatible approaches.

 In the first experiment, the PID constants were set as those calculated in section 3.1.
 The maximum deviation from the straight-line tracking and the final position error were measured to be 8 cm and 4 cm, respectively (Fig. 12.b).

 In the second experiment, again the PD controller parameters were set to the calculated values for orientation control (in section 3.2).
 The maximum error from the set point angle was $0.03\pi$ radians.
-These two experiments showed that the final error for both tracking and pure rotation were in an acceptable range and the PID/PD controller parameters were selected properly.
+These two experiments showed that the final errors for both tracking and pure rotation were in an acceptable range and the PID/PD controller parameters were selected properly.

 In the third experiment, the robot had to track the sinusoidal curve ("A" in Fig. 12) while rotating about its Z-axis.
 The measured errors were between 10 cm and 12 cm, and occurred at points 4, 10, 13, and 17 in curve "A" (Fig. 13).
 The maximum deviation was measured to be around 12 cm that occurred in point 4.

-In the last experiment, the curves were located near the edges of the field ("B", "C" in Fig. 12).
-The maximum deviation between the real and desirable path was measured to be around 23 cm that is less than 7% for this case study.
+In the fourth experiment, the curves were located near the edges of the field ("B", "C" in Fig. 12).
+The maximum deviation between the real and desirable path was measured to be about 23 cm that is less than 7% for this case study.